Lastraeus/limerick-comedy-guide/README.md

 ## Features

-As of latest version Limerick Comedy Guide is a three page website divided between a home page (index.html) to introduce users to the site and to get straight into highlighting the most pertinent information one would need in general to get comedy fans sitting in front of the stage.
+As of the latest version, Limerick Comedy Guide is a three page website divided between a home page (index.html) to introduce users to the site and to get straight into highlighting the most pertinent information one would need, in general, to get comedy fans sitting in front of the stage.
 This includes;

 ### Existing Features